cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/geometry-and-geography-data-type-and-functions/ogc-methods-on-geometry-and-geography-instances.md

 #### Remarks

-If the spatial reference IDs (SRIDs) of the geometry instances do not match, method returns null.&#x20;
+If the spatial reference IDs (SRIDs) of the geometry instances don't match, method returns null.&#x20;

 Result may contain circular arc segments (only if the input instances contain circular arc segments).